LPL Financial Investment Complaints: Common Claims and Recovery Options

 Investigations into LPL Financial broker fraud allegations may begin with signs of broker misconduct and ultimately result in claims of failure to supervise.

-Failure to supervise is established by FINRA Rule 3110, which requires firms to create and enforce systems of supervision to ensure their representatives follow securities regulations.
-If LPL Financial fails to identify red flags of broker misconduct, like the high cost-to-equity ratio associated with churning, it can be held accountable for the damage to an investor’s finances.
+Failure to supervise falls under FINRA Rule 3110, which requires firms to create and enforce systems of supervision to ensure that their representatives comply with securities regulations.
+If LPL Financial fails to identify red flags of broker misconduct, like the high cost-to-equity ratio associated with churning, the brokerage firm can be held accountable for the damage to an investor’s finances.

 Here are some common red flags firms typically monitor for: